govin-10/govin-10/README.md

-- 👋 Hi, I’m @govin-10
+- 👋 Hi, I’m Govinda Timsina.
-- 👀 I’m interested in web dev.
+- 👀 I’m interested in mobile dev and web apps.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React Native.
-- 💞️ I’m looking to collaborate on any projects you might have related to web app and development.
+- 💞️ I’m looking to collaborate on any projects you might have related to web or mobile app and development.
 - 📫 How to reach me ...
 			✉ Email: govindatimsina@outlook.com